-A few weeks ago I found an exciting Google Alert in my inbox which lead me to an article about gluten-free donuts at Dunkin Donuts.
+A few weeks ago I found an exciting Google Alert in my inbox which led me to an article about gluten-free donuts at Dunkin’ Donuts.
 I hurriedly clicked on the link to read the article, before realizing that the article was from 2012!

-I’m not sure why Google decided to alert me 10 years too late about the article, but alas, the article made me question what happened with the 2012 test launch of gluten-free donuts and did Dunkin’ have plans to offer gluten-free donuts in 2022.
+I’m not sure why Google decided to alert me 10 years too late about the article, but alas, the article made me question what happened with the 2012 test launch of gluten-free donuts and did Dunkin’ have plans to offer gluten-free donuts in the future.

-At one time, Dunkin tested a gluten-free cinnamon sugar donut and a gluten-free blueberry muffin at select locations.
+In 2012, Dunkin’ tested a gluten-free cinnamon sugar donut and a gluten-free blueberry muffin at select locations.
 The restaurant chain said it planned to roll out these goodies nationwide by the end of 2013.
-Both the gluten-free cinnamon sugar donut and the gluten-free blueberry muffin were certified gluten free by the GFCO, and both were made and packaged in a dedicated gluten-free facility.
+Both the gluten-free cinnamon sugar donut and the gluten-free blueberry muffin were certified gluten-free by the GFCO, and both were made and packaged in a dedicated gluten-free facility.

 Gluten-Free Fudge Brownie

-Unfortunately, Dunkin again discontinued this gluten-free bakery item with little notice or reason.
-I found this Tweet from the company from January 19, 2019 that says the gluten-free brownie was only meant to be a limited time offer while supplies last, and a spokesperson told me the company had no plan to bring this item back.
+Unfortunately, Dunkin’ again discontinued this gluten-free bakery item with little notice or reason.
+I found this Tweet from the company from January 19, 2019, that says the gluten-free brownie was only meant to be a limited-time offer while supplies last, and a spokesperson told me the company had no plan to bring this item back.

-Oatmeal: Also, some articles say you can eat Dunkin’s oatmeal, but if you’re a smart gluten-free consumer, you know oatmeal typically contains gluten via cross contamination, and the only safe oats are the ones labeled “gluten free.”
-Read more about why oats are not always gluten free in this article.
-Plus, you can’t believe everything you read on the Internet, can you? 😉
+Oatmeal: Some articles say you can eat Dunkin’s oatmeal, but if you’re a smart gluten-free consumer, you know oatmeal typically contains gluten via cross-contamination, and the only safe oats are the ones labeled “gluten-free.”
+Read more about why oats are not always gluten-free in this article.

-Donuts: Donuts, along with sandwiches, wraps and croissants, are off limits.
+Donuts: Donuts, along with sandwiches, wraps, and croissants, are off-limits.
 There are no gluten-free bakery or bread options.
 Most of these items not only contain wheat flour, but also they contain malted barley.
-Gluten is found in wheat, rye, barley and sometimes oats, so the fact that it contains both wheat flour and malted barley is a double whammy in my book!
+Gluten is found in wheat, rye, barley, and sometimes oats, so the fact that it contains both wheat flour and malted barley is a double whammy for the gluten-free community.

-While most – if not all – food is off limits at Dunkin depending on your level of gluten-free observance, you can still enjoy many of the beverages at Dunkin Donuts, albeit there is always a risk of cross contamination in a facility where donuts (aka gluten) rule the land.
+While most – if not all – food is off limits at Dunkin’ depending on your level of gluten-free observance, you can still enjoy many of the beverages at Dunkin’, albeit there is always a risk of cross-contamination in a facility where donuts (aka gluten) rule the land.

-You can enjoy the coffees, iced beverages and espresso drinks.
-Plus, Dunkin fortunately uses Planet Oat oat milk (verify at each location), which is gluten free.
-A gluten-free oat milk will ensure less risk of gluten cross contamination when enjoying any of the espresso drinks.
-(Read: Is Oat Milk Gluten Free?
-The Answer is Yes and No.)
+You can enjoy coffee, iced beverages, and espresso drinks.
+Plus, Dunkin’ uses Planet Oat oat milk (verify at each location), which is gluten-free.
+A gluten-free oat milk will ensure less risk of gluten cross-contamination when enjoying any of the espresso drinks.
+(Read: Is Oatmilk Gluten Free?)

-To check a specific beverages for gluten, as some syrups and add-ins could contain gluten, visit the Dunkin website and click on the Allergens / Ingredients PDF and search for your beverage of choice.
+To check specific beverages for gluten, as some syrups and add-ins could contain gluten, visit the Dunkin’ website and click on the Allergens / Ingredients PDF and search for your beverage of choice.